saskia-dwi-ulfah/rock-paper-scissors-classification/README.md

 # rock-paper-scissors-classification

 Hello friends!
-\n Thanks for taking the time to look at this repository.
-I really appreciate it!
+<li>Thanks for taking the time to look at this repository.
+I really appreciate it!</li>

 Regarding this project, here's some notes for you:
 1. Code of this repository can be seen at master branch.